tetra3dprint/HemeraOdyssey/Build_Guide/00_First.md

 If you intend to run self test, then you will need to temporarily connect the original Prusa fan in order for the test to pass.

-Connecting the provided fan to the MK3 requires you to connect the (black) ground as normal to the fan ground pin and the positive (red) goes to Pin 1 (+24v) of the J19 Raspberry Pi header.
+Connecting the provided fan to the MK3 requires you to connect the (black) ground as normal to the fan ground pin and the positive (red) goes to Pin 1 (+24v) of the J19 Raspberry Pi connector.
 <br>
 Check out the great guide from Grégoire Saunier #BearUpgrade [Here](https://guides.bear-lab.com/Guide/3.+BearMera+extruder/29?lang=en#s312)
 <br>